antonta0/u2h/README.md

 Unless there are vulnerabilities in the underlying libraries, it *should* be safe to have the HTTP server end exposed to the Internet.
-UDP end in a client mode should also be OK to expose, although largely depends on the service being translated, i.e. the receiving UDP side on the other end.
+UDP end in a client mode may also be OK to expose, although bear in mind that it is not authenticated in any way and thus there are multiple consequences.
+Some examples of what could go wrong: anyone could send a packet to a translated service and exploit it, then sending large datagrams even one-way could amplify the bandwidth usage as the packets will be sent to the upstream over HTTP immediately, then someone sniffing on a network traffic could probe the UDP socket and correlate it with HTTP traffic, etc. UDP end may also be susceptible to different kinds of DoS attack due to the implementation.

 Implementation-wise, it's a single-threaded model for the UDP receive side in client mode, the rest is handled by the tokio runtime.
 The HTTP2 stream is established synchronously upon receiving a UDP packet from a new address.
+A single connection is shared for all HTTP2 streams.
 The only real state, apart from the certificates stored on the filesystem, is the source address to a stream map in client mode, which is a regular Rust hash map, but limited to 4k entries and is cleaned up if getting full - if at about 75% capacity, creating a new stream will incur a delay of scanning through the map.

+This model can later be extended, fairly easily as it seems, with a multi-threaded recv via `SO_REUSEPORT`, with a hash map and an HTTP2 connection per thread, but I did not feel like spending more time on that at this point and it solves my use case well in a single-threaded mode.

 Run the binary with `help` argument to see how to configure the thing.